afahimi/IntelliFeeder/README.md

-# Automatic Pet Feeder: Your Best Friend's New Best Friend
+# IntelliFeeder: Your Best Friend's New Best Friend

-Welcome to our automatic pet feeder project, crafted with both dogs and cats in mind.
+Welcome to IntelliFeeder, crafted with both dogs and cats in mind.
 This innovative system ensures your pets are fed on time, every time, even when you're not around.

 ## Overview